borodust/borodust.github.io/projects/trivial-gamekit/manual.md

 associated with Common Lisp packages.
 Any package can have associated filesystem directory to find resources in.
 Call [`#'register-resource-package`](#gamekit-register-resource-package) as a toplevel form to bind a directory to a package.
 Absolute paths required here.
-Below I'll try to explain why we need this resource-directory association.
+Below I'll try to explain why we need this package-directory association.

 Before diving deeper, lets see how resources are defined.
 You tell `gamekit` what resources to load and use via [`#'define-image`](#gamekit-define-image), [`#'define-sound`](#gamekit-define-sound) or [`#'define-font`](#gamekit-define-font) macros.
-First argument is a symbol that would become an identificator for the resource and the second argument is a relative path to the resource.
+First argument to them is a symbol that would become an identificator for the resource and the second argument is a relative path to the resource.

 Now, when `gamekit` knows absolute path to root and relative paths to resouces, it can locate and prepare them to use in a game.
-To find absolute path to a resource `gamekit` looks into its id and extracts the package (resource identificators must be symbols), then searches for registered package-directory association and extracts absolute path for the package from there and finally `gamekit` combines absolute path of a package with resource relative path and can totally locate it.
+To find absolute path to a certain resource `gamekit` looks into its id and extracts the package (resource identificators must be symbols), then searches for registered package-directory association and extracts absolute path for the package from there and finally `gamekit` combines absolute path of a package with resource's relative path and can locate it exactly.

 This seemingly confusing mechanism was implemented for several games to coexist in one lisp image.
 Unless you use keywords or common packages like `:cl-user`, resources are going to be